python-microscopy/python-microscopy/docs/index.rst

 PYME's Documentation
 ####################

-Welcome to the documentation for the python-microscopy environment, set of tools for optical microscopy, and in particular localization - based super-resolution microscopy.
+This is the documentation for the python-microscopy environment, set of tools for optical microscopy, and in particular localization - based super-resolution microscopy.

 This documentation is currently very much a work in progress and is far from being complete.
 The API documentation, in particular could use a lot of work.
-Hopefully it's enough to get you started, however.
+Hopefully it's enough to get you started.

 .. toctree::